SAML-Toolkits/python-saml/README.md

 * Use a json object with the setting data and provide it directly to the constructor of the class (if your toolkit integation requires certs, remember to provide the 'custom_base_path' as part of the settings or as a parameter in the constructor.

-In the demo-django and in the demo-flask folders you will find a 'saml' folder, inside there is a 'certs' folder and a settings.json and a advanced_settings.json files.
+In the demo-django, demo-flask and demo-bottle folders you will find a 'saml' folder, inside there is a 'certs' folder and a settings.json and a advanced_settings.json files.
 Those files contain the settings for the saml toolkit.
 Copy them in your project and set the correct values.

 This is the settings.json file: